 When you sign up as a publisher with Rakuten Advertising, you are asked to select a legal entity (or business type).
 Ultimately, this decision is up to you, your accountant, and legal team.
-Though Rakuten Marketing Affiliate Network doesn't make individual recommendations, we provide general information below to give your team some basic context.
+Though we don't make individual recommendations, we provide general information below to give your team some basic context.
 Learn more about the sign-up process.

-Select this option if your business is not incorporated.
+Select “Individual” if your business is not incorporated.
 This option is typically for independent contractors, consultants, or freelancers.
 Registering as an individual business will require that you provide a valid US social security number.

-Select this option if your business is not incorporated and you report your business income and expenses on a Form 1040 Schedule C. This option is typically for independent contractors, consultants, or freelancers.
+Select “Sole Proprietorship” if your business is not incorporated and you report your business income and expenses on a Form 1040 Schedule C. This option is typically for independent contractors, consultants, or freelancers.
 This is the easiest form of business to set up and the easiest to dissolve.

-Select this option if your business is incorporated as a Limited Liability Company (LLC).
+Select “LLC” if your business is incorporated as a Limited Liability Company (LLC).
 The LLC is a state designation.
 At the federal level, an LLC is taxed as a partnership.
 If an LLC chooses, it can be taxed as a corporation at the federal level.

-Select this option if your organization does not fall into any of the business type choices.
+Select “Other” if your organization does not fall into any of the business type choices.